nmeum/ninenano/README.md

 Tests
 =====

+9RIOT comes with both unit and integration tests.
+The unit tests use the 9P component directly while the integration tests use 9P through the 9pfs component.

 In order to run the tests you need to setup the toolchain for RIOTs [native family](1).
 Besides you need to install go >= 1.5, python 3.X